esomjai/Forensic-Craniofacial-Approximation-Database/Landmarking/Instructions.md

 [Hard_tissue_landmarks.mrk.json](https://github.com/user-attachments/files/23375945/Hard_tissue_landmarks.mrk.json)

-NOW, the Segmentation is fully automated :)
+NOW, the Segmentation is fully automated AND the gn gn' landmarks are placed midway - you just need to adjust the anteroposteriorly:)

 ### Python Script